 - (Finnish Forest Research Institute 2011); Where a publication has no person named as the author or editor, the name of the publisher is quoted, together with the year of publication.
 The term “Anonymous” must not be used.

 Secondary references should be avoided and you must make a reasonable effort to find the original work.
 In the case of very old or difficult-to-find references, you may use a secondary reference by citing also the work where the secondary reference is cited: (Virtanen and Saastamoinen 1936 as cited by Kähkölä et al. 2012).
 Include both references into the reference list.

-Make reference only to published, available material.
+Refer only to published, available material.
 Avoid references to second-hand sources.
-If you must refer to a secondary source, include both the original work and the work, in which the original work is cited, into the list of references.
-Do not include personal communications in the list of references but refer to them in the text as shown in point 4.9.3.
+If you avoid a secondary reference, include both the original work and the work, in which the original work is cited, into the list of references.
+Refer to unwritten indigenous knowledge in a special section of the manuscript as described in point 8.4.

 For the order, structure and form of the references, consult the examples below.
 In addition, note the following:

 - If a publication has no person named as the author or editor, it is listed alphabetically according to the name of the publisher.

 - If a journal article is available both in print and online, give the volume and print page numbers, together with DOI.
 If an article is available online only, give volume (if the e-journal uses volumes), article id (if available), and unconditionally the DOI.

 - If the title of an article/a book is not in English, the English translation must be given in square brackets after the original title.
 If the original title is in a language that does not use Latin letters, you may give only the English translation with mention of the original language in square brackets.